SkyePrism/0x30/content/posts/Learn-Linux/Learn-Linux.md

 that I'm really enjoying.
 In fact, if I went back to Windows, I'm unsure if I would want to stay on Windows.

 You go back to your friend and say, and say "thanks, I really enjoy Linux now.
 And although it was hard for me to learn, even painful at times, it really helped me broaden my perspective."
-Your friend replies "Hah, no problem, but have you heard of NixOS?"
+Your friend replies "Yeah but have you heard of NixOS?"